HolyBlackCat/cpp-tutorials/language/02_basics/11_arrays.md

 int arr[3];
 arr = {10, 20, 30}; // Compilation error.
 ```
 You also can't print the entire array at once, and can't input the entire array with a single use of `std::cin >>`.
+Only the individual elements.

 ## Array size